 Seascape, Viceroy Butterfly, Tybee Island Lighthouse, Sunflower, Silver Maple, Great Blue Heron, Goldfinch and Zinnias, Hummingbird, Callaway Gardens Chapel, Callaway Gardens Barn, Prunifolia Azalea, Magnolia.

 Unlock the mystery of making colors.
 Discover the power of the color wheel; a painters most valuable tool.
 Use the classic method of making all your colors from primary colors.
 Learn the simple truth about soft edges and hard edges; how to make them and when to use them.
 Create a three dimensional optical illusion on a flat piece of paper by controlling value changes.
 Add four basic painting techniques and you will be prepared to paint a wide range of subjects.
 (9 hours)

-Intermediate Watercolor: In Beginning Watercolor you learned the four ways of applying paint to paper and how to use the best tool a colorist has; the color wheel, to mix the colors you want.
+In Watercolor ONE you learned the four ways of applying paint to paper and how to use the best tool a colorist has; the color wheel, to mix the colors you want.
 Now, you can continue to practice these skills while painting landscapes.
 (12 hours)